PACS Group, Inc Class Action Alert: Wolf Haldenstein Adler Freeman & Herz LLP Reminds Investors That A Securities Class Action Lawsuit Has Been Filed ...

 CLICK HERE TO PROVIDE CONTACT INFORMATION AND JOIN THE CASE

-Haldenstein") announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of persons and entities that purchased or otherwise acquired against PACS Group, Inc. ("PACS"
+NEW YORK, Nov.
+22, 2024 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”) announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of persons and entities that purchased or otherwise acquired against PACS Group, Inc. ("PACS" or the "Company") (NYSE: PACS).

 The lawsuit is brought on behalf of investors who acquired PACS: